Day 2 – Journey’s End

 Jay Peak is shrouded in mist.

-Laura Woodward Shelter is a welcome site, as the weather conditions rapidly deteriorate.
+Laura Woodward Shelter is a welcome site as the weather rapidly deteriorates.

 Share